Don't vent frustration of assembly polls defeat inside Parliament: PM Modi to opposition | Politics

 ''The country has rejected negativity.
 We always have dialogue with opposition friends at the start of session, we always seek cooperation of everyone.
 This time also all such processes have been completed,'' he said.

-This ''temple of democracy'' is a very important platform for people's aspirations and strengthening foundation of developed India, Modi said and urged all members to come well prepared and called for a thorough discussion on bills so that good suggestions come to the fore.
+This ''temple of democracy'' is a very important platform for people's aspirations and strengthening foundation of a developed India, Modi said and urged all members to come well prepared and hold thorough discussions on bills so that good suggestions come to the fore.

 But if discussion does not take place, the country misses those things, Modi said.

-''If I speak on basis of the assembly poll results, this is a golden opportunity for opposition friends.
+''If I speak on basis of the assembly poll results, this is a golden opportunity for friends in opposition.
 Instead of making plans for venting frustration over defeat, they should learn from this defeat, leaving behind the habit of negativity of the last nine years, if they move forward with positivity this session, the country will change its perspective towards them.
 A new door could open for them,'' he said.

-''They are in the opposition but still I am giving them good advice,'' he added.
+''They are in the opposition but still I am giving them good advice,'' Modi added.

 ''I say on the basis of my experience, I would say change your (opposition) direction a bit, leave the habit of opposing for the sake of opposing.
 Support constructive things that are in country's interest, debate the shortcomings that are there and you will see that the hatred among the people over such things, that may change into love,'' he said.